 Anyway.
 Being beautiful and being Danish, are, according to Oliver James in his book ‘Affluenza’, one and the same.

-It’s a great book, which looks at how people across the world deal with the pressures of consumerism, or manifestly don’t deal with these pressures, ending up emotionally ‘distressed’.
+It’s a great book, which looks at how people across the world deal with the pressures of consumerism, or manifestly don’t deal with these pressures, ending up emotionally distressed.
 In first and second place, step forward America and Britain.
 Turns out working on the career treadmill all your life to pay for shiny, impressive possessions doesn’t lead to a very healthy emotional life.
 Surprises.
 He puts forth the terribly sad opinions expressed to him by a succession of high earning individuals, along the lines of ‘my plan is to work for thirty years, pay for my daughter’s wedding, and then die’.
-It would be bleakly amusing if it wasn’t so, uh, bleak.
+It would be bleakly amusing if it wasn’t just, uh, bleak.

 When James turns his attention to beauty ideals, those feisty Danish women appear, all statuesque and glowing, with lessons for us all.
 They have got it going on.